peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note21>(21)</sup> In the [Web Content Accessibility Guidelines 2.0](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-contrast), the _contrast ratio_ of two colors is `(RelLum(brighter) + 0.05) / (RelLum(darker) + 0.05)`, where `RelLum(color)` is the "relative luminance" of a color as defined in the guidelines, `brighter` is the color with higher `RelLum`; and `darker` is the other color.
 In general, under those guidelines, a _contrasting color_ is one whose contrast ratio with another color is 4.5 or greater (or 7 or greater for a stricter conformance level).

 For companded sRGB 8/8/8 colors, `RelLum(color)` is effectively equivalent to `BT709(LinearFromsRGB3(From888(color)))`, with the guidelines using a different version of `LinearFromsRGB`, with 0.03928 (the value used in the sRGB proposal) rather than 0.04045, but this difference doesn't affect the result for such 8/8/8 colors.  `RelLum(color)` is equivalent to [`Luminance(color)`](#Relative_Luminance_Grayscale) whenever conformance to the guidelines is not important.
 The guidelines use "relative luminance" rather than "luminance" because ["Web content does not emit light itself"](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).

+A small percentage of people have [defective color vision](https://peteroupc.github.io/suppcolor.html#Defective_and_Animal_Color_Vision) and so may find certain colors harder to distinguish.
+However, according to ["Understanding WCAG 2.0"](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html), "effective [luminance contrast](#Relative_Luminance_Grayscale) can generally be computed without regard to specific color deficiency, except for the use of predominantly long wavelength colors [such as red] against darker colors ... for [people with] protanopia".

 <sup id=Note22>(22)</sup> B. MacEvoy calls these [_hue harmonies_](http://www.handprint.com/HP/WCL/tech13.html#harmonies).
 See also his [summary of harmonious color relationships](http://www.handprint.com/HP/WCL/tech13.html#harmonyoverview).